Motorcycle/Moped Riding Course

 - Rain gear.
 We will ride even in light to moderate rain.

-The six-hour Moped Riding Instruction class is for anyone who wants to ride a moped.
+The four and a half hour Moped Riding Instruction class is for anyone who wants to ride a moped.
 The class includes six hours of classroom instruction, no riding, and is designed to teach the student how to reduce the risks that occur when operating a moped in traffic.
 You must pre-pay to reserve a space in the class.

 Satisfies Iowa license training requirement: Iowa's Moped Rider Training Law requires persons under 16 years of age to complete an approved Moped Rider Training class.
 This class is approved by the Iowa Department of Transportation and the Iowa Department of Education.